netsensei/xtheme/readme.md

 Grunt tasks
 ===========
+- grunt sass

+compile the sass files

 - grunt watch

-start a wacth and livereload session for the xtheme
+start a watch and livereload session for the xtheme

 - grunt icons